portugueslab/stytra/docs/source/examples_gallery.rst

 This method returns a list of :class:`Stimulus <stytra.stimulation.stimuli.Stimulus>` objects which will be presented in succession to the animal.

-In stytra.examples.most_basic_example.py we define a very simple experiment:
+In stytra.examples.most_basic_exp.py we define a very simple experiment:

 .. literalinclude:: ../../stytra/examples/most_basic_exp.py
    :language: python
+   :caption:

 Try to run this code or type in the command prompt::